Healthy Recipes using Dehydrated Date

 Dehydrated Date Energy Bites

-These no-bake energy bites are packed with nutrients and perfect for a quick snack or pre-workout fuel.
+These energy bites are packed with nutrients and perfect for a quick snack.
+The combination of dehydrated dates and nuts provides a natural energy boost.

 - 1 cup dehydrated dates